 That’s why I would be quite distressed if it suddenly stopped doing business with me, with no way to change its mind.
 Yes, that’s what can happen if you get on its bad side, according to plenty of anecdotal evidence.
 It can also ban others that live at your address, so you can’t get around the exile.
 What’s the fastest way to get banned from Amazon for life?
 Too many returns.

-You Can Get Banned for Life
+Amazon Can Ban You for Life

 Let’s keep something front and center: Amazon is a private company, and as such can refuse to do business with you for practically any reason, and owes you no apology, explanation, or chance to appeal.
 It could pretty much ban you tomorrow if it decides it no longer wants you as a customer.
 And the evidence is that it indeed exercises this power, and usually does not reconsider its decision, ever.